 All public radio news directors should be familiar with NPR News as the network news division sets the quality standard for radio journalism.
 Not only will listeners demand local public radio news match the depth and craft of NPR, but also they prefer to think of the local and national programming as one continuous service.
 NPR journalists and station-based journalists have a history of working together to deliver on that preference.

 Public Radio International is a network that competes with NPR and APM as a program distributor to 800+ local public radio stations.
 It doesn’t consider stations members but charges them affiliation fees and program fees.
-Its main offerings to the system are the BBC World Service, The World (produced in conjunction with the BBC and WGBH), The Takeaway (produced with BBC and WNYC), and This American Life (produced by WBEZ).
+Its main offerings to the system are The World (produced in conjunction with the BBC and WGBH), The Takeaway (produced with BBC and WNYC), As It Happens (from the CBC), and This American Life (produced by WBEZ).
 It was founded in 1983 as American Public Radio.
 It is based in Minneapolis.

 PRI has not developed as strong a working relationship with station-based journalists as NPR has.
-However, the BBC, The World, The Takeaway and This American Life all invite story pitches from local stations.
+However, The World, The Takeaway and This American Life all invite story pitches from local stations.

 Public Radio News Directors, Inc is a professional development organization for news managers at local public broadcast stations.
 PRNDI provides training and networking opportunities.
 Lately it has been expanding its services to better serve the roughly 1,000 journalists in local public media.

 Public Radio Program Directors is a professional development organization that targets programming managers at local public radio stations.
 PRPD provides training and networking opportunities and has sponsored research initiatives to advance public radio.
 Its annual programming conference is the largest gathering devoted to public radio and its various formats.